 This certificate program is a special course of study along with undergraduate and graduate degree programs in various departments and colleges throughout the University.
 Undergraduate students will earn the certificate upon graduation in their degree program.
 Individuals who already hold undergraduate or graduate degrees may also pursue the certificate.
 Students with an undergraduate degree who do not seek a graduate degree may pursue the certificate in the postbaccalaureate program.
 Students who already hold a graduate degree may be admitted to the program as non-degree graduate students.
 Students pursuing graduate degrees will receive their graduate certificate upon completion of the requirements for their graduate degree.
 The program represents a concentration in current theoretical knowledge and practice in home-based intervention.
 It adds another dimension to the knowledge and skills a student is able to offer in the many professions that relate to services to at-risk children and their families.
-This course of study coordinates multidisciplinary training of personnel in home-based intervention.
+This course of study coordinates multidisciplinary training of personnel in home-based intervention and helps to meet the need for trained professionals in home-based intervention.